 It’s hard to look at a tiny, fluffy, cuddly wittle pupper and not want to squish it half to death with snuggles.
 And it’s okay to love on them some.
 That said, a careful line must be drawn to not be overly doting and affectionate for one reason: you don’t want a livestock guardian dog to feel that it belongs with humans.

-Human interactions should be minimal during the first four to six months of life.
+Human affections shouldn’t be overdone, especially during the first four to six months of life.
 There’s a little bit of wiggle room there again to account for the individual aspect, but it’s important that the dog learns to bond with its herd during those formative months.
-Interactions should be kept to the basics: feeding, correcting bad behavior, introducing to smaller livestock if needed, and the like.
+Interactions should mostly be kept to the basics: feeding, correcting bad behavior, introducing to smaller livestock if needed, and other training.
 The vast majority of the pup’s time should be spent with mature guardian dogs (if possible) and adult livestock.

-Too much human interaction can lead to a dog who wants to live with humans and guard humans, and does not care to stay with its herd.
+Too much human affection can lead to a dog who wants to live with humans and guard humans and does not care to stay with its herd.
 One of our LGDs was extremely people-oriented when we first brought her home and it was obvious that the breeders and their children had been spending too much time with her.
 Luckily she was young enough to readjust, but for the first week she desperately wanted to be with us and not the other guardians and the livestock.
-I have seen failed LGDs have to be rehomed to a pet home because of behavior such as climbing the fence to come to the house — a sure sign it became overly people-oriented and didn’t learn to bond with the herd instead.
+She would cry and whine when we left the barn and try to follow us.
+I have seen failed LGDs have to be rehomed to a pet home because of behavior such as constantly trying to go to the farmer’s house — a sure sign it became overly people-oriented and didn’t learn to bond with the herd instead.